helm/charts/stable/mysql/README.md

 The command deploys MySQL on the Kubernetes cluster in the default configuration.
 The [configuration](#configuration) section lists the parameters that can be configured during installation.

+By default a random password will be generated for the root user.
+If you'd like to set your own password change the mysqlRootPassword in the values.yaml.

+You can retrieve your root password by running the following command.
+Make sure to replace [YOUR_RELEASE_NAME]:

+    printf $(printf '\%o' `kubectl get secret [YOUR_RELEASE_NAME]-mysql -o jsonpath="{.data.mysql-root-password[*]}"`)

 > **Tip**: List all releases using `helm list`

 ## Uninstalling the Chart